jconnell11/ALIA/README.md

 You can craft full behaviors conversationally, including iterative constructs like "all" and parallel constructs like "while".
 And there is a rudimentary editing system so you can say things like "No, don't grab it, point at it instead".
 There is also limited vocabulary (POS) inference and the text input panel has simple typo correction.
 Finally, long term memory has recently been added.
 You can tell the system something like "Joe's wife is Jill" then "Remember that".
 Since all facts, rules, and operators get stored in the KB subdirectory, the next time you start the program you can ask "Who is Joe's wife" and get the proper answer.

-## Code
+## Development GUI

-ALIA is built to run under Windows 10, and the files in this repository are meant to be compiled under [Visual C++ 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16) (free).
-However the system is written in fairly vanilla C/C++ so it should be possible to port the core of the system to Linux.
-Also, although there is a text mode, the system is designed to be used with Microsoft's Azure online speech recognition.
-To set this up you must first [make an account](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) then save your credentials in text file [sp_reco_web.key](robot/MensEt/sp_reco_web.key).
+The main development tool for ALIA is the [Banzai](robot/Banzai) program, which runs under Windows.
+It was built to control the [ELI](robot/Banzai/ELI_robot.jpg) class of homebrew robots, yet it can be run standalone as well.
+It is useful in this capacity since it shows many aspects of the internal state and lets you adjust numerous parameters.
+The system can be compiled with  [Visual C++ 2022](https://visualstudio.microsoft.com/downloads/?cid=learn-onpage-download-install-visual-studio-page-cta) Community (free), but there is also a pre-compiled executable.
+To run the program download the [exe](robot/Banzai/Banzai.exe) then unzip the contents of the [auxilliary files](releases/download/v5.40/Banzai_extras.zip) and [DLL bundle](releases/download/v5.40/Banzai_DLL.zip) (mostly face recognition support) to the same directory.
+You will also need to install the Visual C++ 2022 [runtime](https://aka.ms/vs/17/release/vc_redist.x64.exe)

-To try out the system, first download the latest release of [MensEt](https://github.com/jconnell11/ALIA/releases/download/v5.10/MensEt_v510.zip) and unzip it to some folder.
-You will also need a bunch of [DLLs](https://github.com/jconnell11/ALIA/releases/download/v5.10/MensEt_DLL.zip) and the Visual C++ 2019 [runtime](https://aka.ms/vs/16/release/vc_redist.x64.exe).
-After this, start up the program MensEt.exe, select menu option "Demo / Local Text File", and pick something like [1-dance.tst](robot/MensEt/test/1-dance.tst).
+Try out the system by starting up the program Banzai.exe, select menu option "Demo / Text File", and pick some input file such as [dont_grab.tst](robot/Banzai/test/dont_grab.tst).
 Hit ENTER to go on to the next sentence.
-You can also free-form type to the system using menu opton "Demo / > Interact Local".
-If ALIA does not understand you, it is likely you need to add some particular word to the [vocabulary.sgm](robot/MensEt/language/vocabulary.sgm) text file.
+For a fancier demo, use menu selection "File / Open Video" and select [environ/blocks_t512.bmp](robot/Banzai/environ/blocks_t512.bmp), then do "Demo / Text File" with [blocks_demo.tst](robot/Banzai/test/blocks_demo.tst).
+You can also free-form type to the system using menu opton "Demo / > Interactive".
+If ALIA does not understand you, it is likely you need to add some particular word to the [vocabulary.sgm](robot/Banzai/language/vocabulary.sgm) text file.

-If you want to get fancier, you can switch over to speech mode.
-Use menu selection "Demo / Demo Options" and set "Read output always" to 1 to enable text-to-speech (native to Windows).
-You can also set "Speech (none, local, web)" to either 1 or 2 for input.
-Option 1 uses Windows' built-in speech recognition (old and not very accurate) while Option 2 ties into Microsoft's Azure online speech recognition.
-For some guidance on what to say, see [this sheet](robot/MensEt/Robot_Dialog.pdf).

-Also available is the lastest release of the [Banzai](https://github.com/jconnell11/ALIA/releases/download/v5.10/Banzai_v510.zip) program and its [DLLs](https://github.com/jconnell11/ALIA/releases/download/v5.10/Banzai_DLL.zip).
-This uses the same NLU and reasoning engines, but controls a larger mobile manipulator, [ELI](robot/Banzai/ELI_robot.jpg).
-It is included here because it demonstrates how to create a "grounding" for a different physical robot via classes such as [jhcBallistic.cpp](robot/common/Grounding/jhcBallistic.cpp).
-To try this out (without a robot) use menu selection "File / Open Video" and select [environ/blocks_t512.bmp](robot/Banzai/environ/blocks_t512.bmp).
-Then do "Demo / Text File" with [blocks_demo.tst](robot/Banzai/test/blocks_demo.tst).
-Keep hitting ENTER to go on to the next sentence.

-Finally, if you want to try integrating ALIA with you our robot consider using [alia_txt.h](audio/common/API/alia_txt.h) or [alia_sp.h](audio/common/API/alia_sp.h) with the corresponding DLL (under [Releases](https://github.com/jconnell11/ALIA/releases)).
-There are two very basic shell programs included as examples of how to do this: [txt_loop.cpp](deriv/alia_txt/txt_loop.cpp) and [sp_loop.cpp](deriv/alia_sp/sp_loop.cpp) (needs a valid sp_reco_web.key file).
-Of course for a physical robot you would also need to write your own grounding DLL like [basic_act.cpp](deriv/basic_act/basic_act.cpp) to interface to the robot hardware.
-Once you create this put it in the GND directory, add it to GND/kernels.lst, and supply a corresponding operator file in KB0.
-There is a add-on [sound_fcn](deriv/sound_fcn) DLL you can build and try plugging into any of the example programs using this method to see how it's done (copy both [SoundFcn](robot/MensEt/KB0) files).
+In addition to the text mode, the system is designed to be used with Microsoft's Azure online speech recognition This is essentially __free__ for low intensity usage, but you will need credentials to access this on-line service.
+Start by signing up [here](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) (possibly making a Microsoft account first) then select "Speech Services" and "+ Create".
+Finally, click "Manage keys" to find valid "Key" and "Location" strings.
+For the Windows version of things, these strings should be substituted in the text file [config/sp_reco_web.key](robot/Banzai/config/sp_reco_web.key).

+By default speech recognition is off, but you can use "Demo / Demo Options" to set "Speech" to 2 (web).
+In noisy environments it sometimes helps to require an initial acoustic wake-up word by setting "Wake" to 2 (front).
+In this case you must get the system's attention by starting with the word "robot" or "Banzai".
+Finally, you can also enable text-to-speech by setting "Read output always" to 1 (no Azure required).

+A secondary GUI program, [MensEt](robot/MensEt), was built for a small forklift vehicle.
+It operates in a similar fashion to Banzai but has some fun sound effects.
+Try "Demo / Text File" with [ken_dance.tst](robot/MensEt/test/ken_dance.tst).
+Of course this is better with a physical robot ...

+## Embedded Library

+If you want to try integrating ALIA with your own robot consider using the [alia_act](audio/common/API/alia_act.h) library.
+This interfaces to an external robot through a pile of variables, but only does language and motion right now (perception is coming ...).
+The __related projects__ [Wansui](https://github.com/jconnell11/Wansui) (ROS) and [Ganbei](https://github.com/jconnell11/Ganbei) (Python) show how to use the [Linux version](deriv/alia_act/libalia_act.so) on two affordable commercial robots.

+The Linux shared library can be rebuilt with Visual Studio and the solution file [alia_act_ix.sln](deriv/alia_act/alia_act_ix.sln).
+But to properly cross-compile you must first install the Windows Subsystem for Linux by opening a command line and typing:

+    wsl --install -d Ubuntu-18.04

+You then need to start the local copy of Ubuntu and install the gcc/g++ compiler for ARM64 using the command:

+    sudo apt-get install g++-aarch64-linux-gnu

+The pure Windows [DLL](deriv/alia_act/alia_act.dll), by contrast, only needs Visual Studio and the solution file [alia_act.sln](deriv/alia_act/alia_act.sln).

 ---

-June 2023 - Jonathan Connell - jconnell@alum.mit.edu
+May 2024 - Jonathan Connell - jconnell@alum.mit.edu